mathieu-lemay/cv/README.md

 # Relevant Experience

-## Rogue Consulting, Consultant at Rona
+## RogueConsulting.dev, Consultant at Rona

 - May 2024 – present
 - Tech Lead for the new microservices team